Corpus2Skill: Distilling Enterprise Knowledge into Navigable Agent Skills for QA and RAG: Limitations

-\paragraph{Hard single-path clustering.} Each document is assigned to exactly one cluster path, a deliberate choice that enables filesystem materialization and deterministic navigation.
-However, documents that span multiple topics (e.g., billing \emph{and} subscriptions) can only appear under one branch, creating a routing bottleneck when queries target the other topic.
-Our failure analysis (\Cref{app:failure_analysis}) confirms that top-level routing errors account for the majority of failures.
-Soft or multi-parent assignment could mitigate this at the cost of duplicated content and more complex navigation; we leave this exploration to future work.
+\paragraph{Routing errors.} Although soft assignment and entity cross-linking (\Cref{sec:compile}) let the agent discover cross-cutting content, our failure analysis (\Cref{app:failure_analysis}) shows that top-level routing errors still account for the majority of failures.
+Documents spanning multiple topics can be cross-referenced in secondary branches, but the primary routing decision remains a bottleneck when the query targets the less obvious topic.

-\paragraph{Compilation.} The one-time compilation costs \$5--\$10 in LLM calls plus 6.5 minutes of wall-clock time, negligible for enterprise deployments handling thousands of daily queries.
-The pipeline is fully automated and deterministic given fixed random seeds, but does not yet support incremental updates---adding documents requires recompilation.
+\paragraph{Compilation.} The one-time compilation takes $\sim$20 minutes of wall-clock time for WixQA (6{,}221 documents), negligible for enterprise deployments handling thousands of daily queries.
+The pipeline is fully automated and deterministic given fixed random seeds, but does not yet support incremental updates: adding documents requires recompilation.